-Asymmetric and directional tyres, as well as those rare tyres that are both asymmetric and directional, have structural characteristics which mean that they need to be fitted according to specific rules.
-In this guide, find out how to fit these tyres correctly to ensure the best performance on all surfaces.
+Asymmetric and directional tyres have structural characteristics which mean that they need to be fitted according to specific rules.
+In this guide, find out how to fit asymmetric and directional tyres correctly to ensure the best performance on all surfaces.

 The marking OUTSIDE (or SIDE FACING OUTWARDS, MOUNT THIS OUTSIDE, or simply OUT) should be visible for a person who is standing next to the car.